flash-oss/allserver/README.md

 Multi-transport and multi-protocol simple RPC server and (optional) client.
 Boilerplate-less.
 Opinionated.
 Minimalistic.
 DX-first.

-Think HTTP, gRPC, GraphQL, WebSockets, Lambda, inter-process, unix sockets, etc Remote Procedure Calls using exactly the same client and server code.
+Think of Remote Procedure Calls using exactly the same client and server code but via multiple protocols/mechanisms such as HTTP, gRPC, GraphQL, WebSockets, job queues, Lambda, inter-process, (Web)Workers, unix sockets, etc etc etc.

 Should be used in (micro)services where JavaScript is able to run - your computer, Docker, k8s, virtual machines, serverless functions (Lambdas, Google Cloud Functions, Azure Functions, etc), RaspberryPI, SharedWorker, thread, you name it.